-If you’re anything like us, you’ve already been scouting out Halloween decorations for both inside and outside your home since August.
+If you’re anything like us, you’ve already been scouting out Halloween decor sales since August.
 As Halloween stores crop up in every strip mall, you’ll start to see tons of outrageous Halloween yard decorations.
 However, just because you see them doesn’t mean you have to buy them (unless, of course, that’s your jam).
-By doing your homework, you can keep it classy and outfit your yard with stunning decor that is both classic and fun.
+By doing your homework, you can keep it classy and outfit your yard with stunning decor that is both classic and festive.

 Halloween wouldn’t be the holiday we all know and love without a little bit of creepiness.
 Creativity is key here — there’s a way to add in a little fear factor without purchasing giant plastic vampires and skeletons.
 We love these glow-in-the-dark hanging bats that you can install on your front porch or across low-hanging trees.
 For more nefarious-looking bats, check out this set from Amazon that you can hang from trees and tresses or stick right to the exterior of the house.